S1a1us/Api-Database/README.md

 # 📞 | Contact

-If you have any questions or concerns, please feel free to contact me via Discord at :discord: Status#8282.
+If you have any questions or concerns, please feel free to contact me via Discord at Status#8282.